pprzetacznik/datalake/README.md

 # Datalake

 This repository shows how to implement datalake ingestion using Spark Structured Streaming and Kafka.
+Data are streamed to the parquet database.
+If messages doesn't match schema, they're saved to dead letter queue.

 ## Table of contents